Learn something new every day

 Be careful to remove all spines when using a prickly pear in cooking.
 To remove the glochids, use a knife to cut them off or peel the skin.
 Other methods for removing the glochids include passing the fruit through an open flame or shaking it in a bag of hot coals.

-The pads and fruits of the prickly pear are useful in stabilizing blood sugar because they are rich in slowly absorbed soluble fiber.
+The pads and fruits of this plant are useful in stabilizing blood sugar because they are rich in slowly absorbed soluble fiber.
 Because prickly pear cactus contains significant amounts of vitamins B1 and B6, it is also sold in capsule form as a supplement.
 Research is ongoing to determine whether cactus is helpful in controlling cholesterol, obesity, gastrointestinal disorders, skin problems, and even viral infections.

 When I read the prickly pears tasted like a combination of bubble gum, watermelon and strawberries I really wanted to try some.
 I knew my aunt had some growing on her property, so I knew where I could get some.